fastforwardlabs/blog_deprecated/_newsletters/2018-01-10-subscribers.md

 ### Upcoming Webinar

-Micha will be presenting a webinar for Cloudera on January 16th, entitled "Building a Better Recommendation System," based on our semantic recommendations report.
+Micha will be presenting a webinar on January 16th, entitled *"Building a Better Recommendation System,"* based on our semantic recommendations report.
 If you'd like a sneak peek at the prototype and content of our new report, you can register [here](http://go.cloudera.com/semantic-recommendation-systems).

 Thank you, as always, for reading!
 We'd love to hear your thoughts - and questions!
 You can reach us anytime at subscribers@fastforwardlabs.com.